Circuit de Barcelona-Catalunya: Racing history

 The circuit has been the scene of two debut wins in Formula One.
 Pastor Maldonado took his first and only Grand Prix victory and podium here in 2012, and in 2016 Max Verstappen won his first Grand Prix.
 As a result, he became the youngest driver to ever win an F1 Grand Prix race.

 At the 2009 motorcycle Grand Prix, teammates Valentino Rossi and Jorge Lorenzo fought all race long for first place, culminating in an overtake on the final corner by Rossi.
 Riders and pundits described the race as "historic" and "genius".

 On 3 June 2016, during Moto2 Free Practice for the 2016 Catalan motorcycle Grand Prix, Luis Salom crashed in turn 12, resulting in the session being red-flagged.
 After being transferred to the local Hospital General de Catalunya, Salom died of the injuries sustained in the crash.
 Upon hearing this, FIM decided to change the current layout of the track to the same layout as the one used in Formula One.
 After off-season discussions, the FIM announced that the track layout would be slightly modified in that the chicane would be moved up a few metres.

+On 17 May 2026, during the 2026 Catalan motorcycle Grand Prix, Álex Márquez crashed at the back of Pedro Acosta's KTM in turn 9, causing his bike to flip over and disintegrate into pieces.
+The race was red-flagged because of the debris caused by the accident, as one of the tyres from the bike crashed into Fabio Di Giannantonio's bike.
+After a first re-start, Francesco Bagnaia, Luca Marini and Johann Zarco crashed in turn 1, with Zarco's left leg stuck in Bagnaia's Desmosedici GP26.